EinsCMS/eins-modal/README.md

 - 🔥 **Easy to Customize & Extend**

   EinsModal has just a small amount of CSS.
-Means overriding it or extending it very easy!
+Means overriding it or extending it is very easy!

   You can also use the SCSS file if you want to.